 - Visa matters

 - Income tax

 The key to happy and fruitful employment as a language instructor in Korea is to work for a reputable school and to obtain a fair and clear contract.
 Many Canadian citizens come to Korea under contract with promises of generous salaries, bonuses and other amenities.
 The majority of them have an enjoyable and rewarding experience.
 A minority, however, find themselves in positions far different from those originally promised.

-In case you require information or advice related to employment and other issues, note that the Seoul Metropolitan Government has established the Seoul Global Center, which provides a job help system for expats, general information on Korea and a directory for foreigners in Seoul, including tips on daily living and community services.
+In case you require information or advice related to employment and other issues, note that the Seoul Metropolitan Government has established the Seoul Global Center, which provides a Job Search page for expats, general information on Korea and a directory for foreigners in Seoul, including tips on daily living and community services.
 The address is:4~6 Fl.
 Seoul Global Center

 Foreign residents of Seoul are encouraged to forward suggestions on how the city can better serve the foreign community to firstname.lastname@example.org.